Public Health Case Management

 3. We continue to monitor blood lead level until it remains below the reference value.
 During this time, we work with the family and their healthcare provider to ensure the client’s safety and well-being.

-Families can help by participating in phone conversations to identify risk factors for lead exposure.
-Then, based on the investigation, a plan of care is mailed to the family, along with health education materials in the family’s primary language.
+Public Health Nurses work with families to identify possible lead exposures.
+Then, based on the exposures, a plan of care is developed and mailed to the family, along with links to health education materials in the family’s primary language.
 It is important for the family to review these materials to learn about lead risk, prevention, and nutrition.
-They should also:
+Public Health Nurses also encourage developmental screenings using the ASQ or use the ASQ screening on the WithinReach website (scroll down to Start an ASQ Screening).
+Families continue with public health case management until the child has a blood lead level less than 3.5 micrograms per deciliter.

 Click here or click the image below for a full-size printable graphic